AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 </figure>
 {:/}

-And, while we are at it, why don't we
+And, while we are at it, why don't we see just how flexible **Angular2** is, and look at more than one way to construct this?

-There is more to this than meets the eye.

-In short, today we will be building an **Angular2** form validation component.
-And to see just how flexible it is, we will be building the same component in three different ways.

-Before we come out the end of this blog post we will have used the following concepts in **Angular2** to see how they fit into making a more complex functional component:
+Before we are done, we will have used the following key concepts inside **Angular2**
 * Model forms
 * Custom validators
 * @Contentchildren decorator